Meeting Time: March 28, 2023 at 9:00am PDT

 • Default_avatar

-Corine Goubert about 1 year ago
+Corine Goubert over 1 year ago

 Six mos ago, while walking to the Ft Bragg Farmers’ market, I saw a drug addict pick up a lit butt from a Franklin Street storefront w sidewalk.
 The addict bent over and picked up the lit butt, I saw him get extremely high.
 Passing to the right of me I saw his eye balls bulging out of his eye sockets.
 He looked like a character out of graphic novel.
 He proceeded to become extremely agitated and yelled to people in the street.
 Not a healthy scenario.
 Extremely disturbing.
 What about fentanyl users contaminating our city parks and streets where dedicated food farmers set up, children and dogs play?
 Is risk of exposure of fentanyl or any drug including hash worth it ?
 Can’t we just fix the roads and make our county safe from drugs and wildfires?
 Please do not allow sale of marijuana in our farmers markets.
 Respectfully, Corine Goubert